zasuh/Sassy/readme.md

 - In SASS you declare functions with `@function` and return values with `@return` other than that they work like normal functions, taking arguments, running a bit of code and returning values.
 - Same goes for `@if` and `@else` statements, `@each`, `@for`, `@while`.
 - *Maps* give us key-value pairings.
 I've associated them with objects, where each key has some value assigned to them, in the case of CSS it's color, font families and so on.
+- You can nest *Media Queries* under any declaration in SASS.
+You can use variables to assign breakpoints.
+- *Modular Architecture* is the abstraction of repetition into "objects".
+This means thinking in modules with various states, knowing when to use classes vs. using IDs and having good naming convetions.
+Modularity, scalability, maintainability, not repeating ourselves and staying organized are goals when it comes to modular architecture.
+- *Compass* a CSS Authoring Framework. *Bourbon* a simple and lightweight mixin library for SASS. *Susy* which adds responsive grids to Compass.
+- Extensively use modules, don't extend too much, mind your mixins and media queries, check your output and enable SASS sourcemaps for debugging.